 2. Contact your local utilities company first to have someone check for gas and electrical lines before you rent an

 excavator or have that shovel ready.
 Dig a trench from your existing water lines to where you would want to put your water and electrical.

 3. Now lay pipe in the trench, underground below the frost line to keep the pipes from freezing.
 This depth is (0-8ft) and is highly dependent on your region in the country.

 4. Bury a post, or build a box that houses the spigots for the water, and the cabling for the electrical wires to go inside.
 Water and Electricity can be paired in a single hook up, or have their own post.

 Is hooking up to the fresh water tank different?

-No, not really which is great for simplicity.
-On some RV’s, you’ll have a separate fresh water tank inlet from the city water inlet.
+No, hooking up to the fresh water tank on your RV is no different than connecting to your normal water source.
+On some RV’s, you’ll have a separate fresh water tank inlet from the city water inlet, that is the only difference.
 The actual method of connecting to those inlets is the same.

 If you need to hook up sewage we have another article on that.
 Click here to read our “How to Hook